Acts 15:39

 - Darby Bible

-And the contention was so sharp between them, that they departed, separating one from the other: and so Barnabas took Mark, and sailed to Cyprus.
+And there arose a dissension, so that they departed one from another; and Barnabas indeed taking Mark, sailed to Cyprus.

 Then the contention grew so sharp that they separated from each other.
 Barnabas took Mark with him, and sailed away to Cyprus,